nunoh/dotfiles/cheatsheets/vim.md

+# My vim cheat sheet

-These are some randoms vim stuff that I shouldn't forget
+so that I don't forget them :relaxed:

+### Text objects stuff

+	dl	 delete character (alias: "x")
+	diw  delete inner word
+	daw  delete a word
+	diW  delete inner WORD
+	daW  delete a WORD
+	dgn  delete the next search pattern match dd   delete one line
+	dis  delete inner sentence
+	das  delete a sentence
+	dib  delete inner '(' ')' block
+	dab  delete a '(' ')' block
+	dip  delete inner paragraph
+	dap  delete a paragraph
+	diB  delete inner '{' '}'
+	daB  delete a '{' '}'

-# Navigating
+### Navigating

 	C-O jump backward
 	C-I jump forward

-# Basics
+### Basics

 	d$	delete until end of line
 	D	delete until end of line
 	y	yank until end of line

 	zg	add word under cursor to dictionary

-# Changing case
+### Changing case

-gu(movement)
-gU(movement)
+	gu{movement}
+	gU{movement}

-# Folds
+### Folds

 	zo	open fold
 	zc	close fold
 	zM  close all folds
+	zR	open all folds

+### Moving cursor around

-z.	put the line with the cursor in the center of the screen z<CR> igual zt	put the line with the cursor in the top of the screen zb	put the line with the cursor in the bottom of the screen
+	z.	put the line with the cursor in the center of the screen z<CR> igual
+	zt	put the line with the cursor in the top of the screen zb	put the line with the cursor in the bottom of the screen

-# Windows
+### Windows

 	C-W-r switch windows

+### File Stuff

 	gf	open file under cursor in the same window
 	<C-W>f open file under curosr in a new window